michael-nakai/isopod/README.md

 # Overview

-isopod is an R package that attempts to find transcripts exhibiting differential transcript usage (DTU) in groups of cells from a single-cell dataset.
-It requires two main data inputs:
+isopod is an R package with two distinct purposes centered around long-read single-cell data:

+1. Simulation of long-read single-cell datasets with gene/transcript-level diifferential transcript usage (DTU) at the counts table level.

+2. Identification of genes and transcripts exhibiting statistically significant DTU in real long-read single-cell datasets.

+Isopod’s DTU detection requires two main inputs, while isopod’s simulation component creates these as outputs:

 - An isoform-level counts table as a dataframe, with isoform names, gene names, and counts data.
 - A dataframe that specifies which group each cell belongs to.

-Provided these inputs, isopod first filters the counts table to exclude low count or sparsely represented genes.
+When performing DTU analysis, provided these inputs, isopod first filters the counts table to exclude low count or sparsely represented genes.
 In addition, low-count isoform counts are collapsed (but not removed) into an artificial isoform on a per-gene basis, allowing us to remove from analysis isoforms resulting from noisy read assignment, while retaining their counts data for gene-level calculations required by other isoforms in the gene.

 The filtered dataset is then passed to a permutation analysis, which finds transcripts exhibiting DTU between the specified cell group